 WASHING THE REST OF THE BASEBALL HAT

 Now you can take your sponge and really get the rest of the baseball hat wet.
-Again, if you have any stains or difficult dirt spots to get out lightly scrub them with the toothbrush; this is especially good to do around any labels on the hat.
+Again, if you have any stains or difficult dirt spots to get out lightly scrub them with the toothbrush; this is especially good to do with any labels on the hat.
 Don’t forget to clean the band on the inside of the hat too because that traps so much sweat.

 Wipe it all over good with the washcloth and plain water to rinse all the soap out.